stankev/appsscript-call-gemini-ai-api/README.md

 # appsscript-call-gemini-ai-api
 ## Example code on how to use Google Docs Apps script to call the Google Gemini AI API

 Example code that shows how to use Google Apps Script in a Google Doc to make API calls to Google Gemini AI API.
 The example invokes the Gemini API to create action items from a set of meeting minutes.
+It is using text as the input and generating text

 ## Instructions